logo

 Abstract

-This paper investigates how the risk of tropical cyclone (TC)-blackout-heatwave compound hazards may change in a changing climate, using Harris County, Texas as a case study.
-Under a high-emissions scenario (RCP8.5), long-duration heatwaves following strong TCs are projected to increase sharply.
-The expected percentage of Harris County residents experiencing a longer-than-5-day compound hazard in a 20-year period could increase dramatically by a factor of 23 (from 0.8% to 18.2%) over the 21st century.
-Moderate enhancements to the power distribution network can significantly mitigate this risk, highlighting the urgent need for climate adaptation strategies like undergrounding distribution networks and developing distributed energy sources.
+Tropical cyclones (TCs) have caused extensive power outages.
+The impacts of TC-caused blackouts may worsen in the future as TCs and heatwaves intensify.
+Here we couple TC and heatwave projections and power outage and recovery process analysis to investigate how TC-blackout-heatwave compound hazard risk may vary in a changing climate, with Harris County, Texas as an example.
+We find that, under the high-emissions scenario RCP8.5, long-duration heat-waves following strong TCs may increase sharply.
+The expected percentage of Harris residents experiencing at least one longer-than-5-day TC-blackout-heatwave compound hazard in a 20-year period could increase dramatically by a factor of 23 (from 0.8% to 18.2) over the 21st century.
+We also reveal that a moderate enhancement of the power distribution network can significantly mitigate the compound hazard risk.
+Thus, climate adaptation actions, such as strategically undergrounding distribution network and developing distributed energy sources, are urgently needed to improve coastal power system resilience.

 Publisher